qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 is updated with the changes you've done.

 You can create as many styles as you wish for a layer but only one can be active at a time.
-Combined to layer visibility preset, this offers a quick and powerful way to manage complex projects with few layers (no need to duplicate any layer in the map legend).
+In combination with Map Themes (see :ref:`preset_visibility`), this offers a quick and powerful way to manage complex projects without the need to duplicate any layer in the map legend.

 .. tip:: **Manage styles from layer context menu**